 ARTICLE THREE | FILM SUBMISSION

 3.2.
-Participants must complete an online Submission Form for each film submitted to the Festival programs, and send an online private preview link of the film, a downloadable file or a DVD, by post.
+Participants must complete an online Submission Form for each film submitted to the Festivals programs, and send an online private preview link of the film, a downloadable file or a DVD, by post.

 3.3.
 Films submitted after the deadline set every year by QL and QP for film submission (postage date) may not be accepted for selection to that year’s programs.
-Exceptionally, by request to the Festival Artistic Director, submitted films may be accepted after this deadline.
+Exceptionally, by request to the Festivals Artistic Director, submitted films may be accepted after this deadline.

 3.4.
 QL and QP accept preview copies in DVD (any region), password-protected internet viewing or downloadable file.
-Regardless of being selected or not for the QL or QP programs, physical preview copies will not be returned, and will be added to the Festival archive.
+Regardless of being selected or not for the QL or QP programs, physical preview copies will not be returned, and will be added to the Festivals archive.

 3.5.
 The decision of the Programmers on each submission will be notified by e-mail before the deadline set by QL and QP each year.

 3.6.
 It is QL and QP policy not to provide explanations in any form of the criteria used in the exclusion of a submitted film from the Festivals programs.